2021 Archery Final Olympic Qualification Tournament

-The 2021 Archery Final Olympic Qualification Tournament was the final qualifying tournament for archers to qualify to the 2020 Summer Olympics at Tokyo, Japan.
+The 2021 Archery Final Olympic Qualification Tournament (FQT) was the final qualifying tournament for archers to qualify to the 2020 Summer Olympics at Tokyo, Japan.
 The tournament was held at the Charlety Stadium in Paris, France from 18 to 21 June.
 Paris also hosted the 2021 Archery World Cup Stage 3 from 21 to 28 June after this tournament.

 The tournament only consisted of recurve events (no compound events) as used in the 2020 Summer Olympics- men and women's individual, and the men and women's team.
 The two highest National Olympic Committees (NOCs) in the men's individual together with the highest NOC in the women's individual earned a spot to the Olympics; the 3 top teams in both team events also earned a spot to the Olympics and also earned each NOC on that team a place in the individual events.
 Due to the Oceania Continental Qualification Tournament being canceled because of the ongoing COVID-19 pandemic, the highest placing Oceanian NOC in both individual events qualified.